daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D15: Aug 15 2017

+**Today's Progress**: Got my random quote machine spitting out random quotes on demand.
+Victory!
+Now to make it look pretty.
+I'm going back to brush up on my responsive design (it's all gone from my head).
+I also whipped up a simple (but elegant) Wordpress site for my brother.

+**Thoughts:** Feeling... accomplished.

 ## R1D14: Aug 14 2017

 **Today's Progress**: I GOT A FECKIN QUOTE ON A PAGE!!
 It just keeps spitting out the same one, but it's huge, after 5 weeks...
 I'll take it!
 Now I just have to clean it up, and get it spitting out new ones.